PaxtonTerryDev/log-writer/README.md

-# flog
+# LogWriter

 A TypeScript class-aware logging library that provides clear context in log outputs with flexible configuration options.

-`flog` is designed for object-oriented codebases where understanding the source of a log message is critical.
+`LogWriter` is designed for object-oriented codebases where understanding the source of a log message is critical.
 It's lightweight, performant, and easy to integrate into any project.

 ## Features